isomerpages/moe-sengkangsec/_character-and-citizenship-ed/CCE/Sexuality Education.md

-by Health Promotion Board, in collaboration with the Ministry of Education, to provide Secondary 3 students with accurate information on STIs, HIV and protection from a health perspective. <em>eTeens</em> is conducted in two segments – a mass talk segment and a classroom-based programme.</p>
+by Health Promotion Board, in collaboration with the Ministry of Education, to provide Secondary 3 students with accurate information on STIs, HIV and protection from a health perspective. <em>eTeens</em> is conducted in two segments – a mass talk segment and a classroom-based programme.
+The desired outcome of the <em>eTeens</em> programme is that students are empowered to make wise, informed and sensible decisions.</p>
 <p>9.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Students are taught skills such
 as decision-making, assertiveness and negotiation to say “no” to sex and negative peer pressure.
-They also learn that the impact of STIs/HIV extends beyond themselves and involves their family.
-Abstinence and upholding family values are the key messages.
-The desired outcome of the <em>eTeens</em> programme is that students are empowered to make wise, informed and sensible decisions.</p>
+They also learn that the impact of STIs/HIV extends beyond themselves and involves their family, and the importance of responsible decision-making and seeking help.
+Abstinence and upholding family values are the key messages.</p>
-<p><strong>At SENG KANG Secondary School, the <em>eTeens</em> programme will be implemented as follows in 2023:</strong>
+<p><strong>At SENG KANG Secondary School, the <em>eTeens</em> programme will be implemented as follows in 2024:</strong>
 </p>
 <table>
 <tbody>